wonkodv/reqtrace/doc/requirements/DESIGN.md

 little changed.

 Candidates:
+*   Machine Readable
     *   JSON
+    *   YAML
+    *   TOML
     *   CBOR
+*   Human readable
+    *   Markdown
+    *   Tex
+    *   HTML
+    *   Typst
+    *   (JSON, YAML)
+    *   TOML

-Text based formats will work better with SVCS
+Text based formats will work better with SVCS, debugging and plumbing in other tools with limited libraries e.g. Bash scripts.
+For the machine readable format, JSON is chosen.
+The possible benefits of other formats (easier to write for humans, smaller size, more data types) are not needed to represent tracing information.
+For human readability, Markdown is the most readable format.
+Other formats might be more useful for further processing with tools, but that can be achived by generating them from the json export.

+For configuration files, JSON is not comfortable enough to maintain, YAML is too complex, so TOML is chosen.

 #### DSG_JSON_IMPORT: JSON for Importing Requirements